JunePrimavera/Minecraft-Vanilla-Notebook/README.md

 # Minecraft Coordinate Book

 This is a small, vanilla styled mod that lets you write notes, or coordinates.
-This mod is made for quilt, but should work on fabric as well.
+This mod is made for quilt originally, but should work on fabric as well.
+(The mod is now developed on fabric to keep compat)

 It uses the same GUI as a traditional book, but it's completely client-side, for each coordinate you can keep notes, to keep track of why you were there.